CHTC/tutorial-CHTC-AF3/README.md

     These are returned to the submit host.

 3. Create your submit file `data_pipeline.sub`.
 The submit file below works out-of-the-box (if you've setup your directories as specified in section [Setting Up AlphaFold3 Input JSONs and Job Directories]()).
-You can specify additional parameters for the exectuable in the `arguments` attribute as needed.
+You can specify additional parameters for the executable in the `arguments` attribute as needed.
 Refer to the [AlphaFold3 Data Pipeline Executable - Command-Line Options]() section above for available options.

     ```bash
     # CHTC maintained container for AlphaFold3 as of January 2025